-Spreadsheets versus automated system.
-When it comes to reinsurance programmes, this is a popular debate since spreadsheets have traditionally been used to store reinsurance data.
-However, when considering the disadvantages of spreadsheets, it appears to be a much riskier option.
-As Denizon pointed out, spreadsheets can cause major issues in any business enterprise and the reinsurance industry is no exception.
-Below I’ll share various ways spreadsheet disadvantages apply to the reinsurance world and why an automated system is a safer, more efficient and cost effective for your business.
-Download the full list of reasons why spreadsheets aren't the answer for reinsurance programmes here.
+The benefits of spreadsheets versus an automated system are a popular debate when it comes to reinsurance programs.
+Spreadsheets have traditionally been used to store reinsurance data but, despite their long history, they appear to be a much riskier option when considering the disadvantages.
+Spreadsheets can cause major issues in any business enterprise and the reinsurance industry is no exception.
+Below I’ll share various ways spreadsheet disadvantages apply to the reinsurance world and why an automated system is a safer, more efficient, and cost-effective solution for your business.

 True or False.
 Companies should be concerned if their employees are on LinkedIn.
 The answer – false!
 I recently led a session at the 2017 User Group meeting on the importance of leveraging LinkedIn for building a personal brand and developing professionally.
 Two things that companies should be encouraging their employees to do.
 One of the attendees in my session voiced concerns over what their employer or colleagues would think if they were on LinkedIn (‘aka will they think I am job hunting’).
 While the social media network for professionals can be used for finding new employment opportunity – this is only ONE of the many use cases.
 As you’ll see below, LinkedIn can be used for so much more – which is why companies should encourage their employees to be active on the network.
 Whether you are an employee or employer wondering if LinkedIn is the right place to be – I hope to convince you that it is indeed.